alxshelepenok/lumen/content/posts/deploying-your-first-website-with-fleek.md

 - Fleek

 ---
 Just getting started on Fleek?
-In this quick guide, you’ll find resources to kick start your journey with your favourite framework!
+In this quick guide, you’ll find resources to kick start your journey with your favorite framework!

-Learn how to deploy a Blog, Portfolio or Personal Site on Fleek.
-Whether you’re hosting on IPFS or the Internet Computer, It’ll take you just a few clicks to get started!
+Learn how to deploy a Blog, Portfolio, or Personal Site on Fleek.
+Whether you’re hosting on IPFS or the Internet Computer, It’ll take you just a few clicks to get started.

-####
-Deploying Your Site to IPFS With Fleek
+## Deploying Your Site to IPFS With Fleek

 ![](https://storageapi2.fleek.co/f125a21f-ef9d-41cf-bc2c-0ce7af7f515f-bucket/Blog/deploy-settings.png)
 The first step to take to deploy a site is to understand what you’ll be working with.
 Are you using plain html, or a framework like React?
 Is that framework hands-on, or no code?
 Depending on your pick, you’ll have a different approach to building your site.